jennapierce/Software-Engineering/Importing-VM.md

-# Notes on Working with VirtualBox
+# Notes on Importing and Running the VotingMaching

 ## Creating a docker machine